 Mendoza’s top wine is Malbec.
 This grape came from France where it had a second-rate reputation, hence the name “Malbec” which means “poor taste.”
 Once in Mendoza, the perfect-for-Malbec soil and weather ensured the vine flourished and produced the top wine it is today.
 The wineries and the city’s various tourism associations make it easy to visit.
 Renting a car is the most popular option but with hundreds of wineries, you’re more likely to maximize your visit with a guide.
 Options that are growing in popularity for visiting the Malbec wineries include horseback riding and bike wine tours.
 Or, opt for the hop-on-hop-off winery tour bus to partake with wild abandon.
 No one wants to be tipsy on a horse.

 Where to Stay in Mendoza

 Virginia Wine Tours For Wine Lovers

-Maggie from Pink Caddy Travelogue surprised me with her recommendation.
-When it comes to wine tours in the US, everyone talks about California wine country and California wine tours.
+Maggie from Pink Caddy Travelogue surprised me with her recommendation for one of the best wine tours.
+When it comes to the best vacations in the US, everyone talks about the California wine country and California wine tours.
 But, Maggie recommended the Virginia wine country for great wine tours.